neo4j-contrib/neomodel/doc/source/configuration.rst

 Configuration
 =============

-This section is covering the Neomodel 'config' module and its variables.
+This section covers the Neomodel configuration system, which provides a modern dataclass-based approach with validation and environment variable support while maintaining backward compatibility.

 .. _connection_options_doc: